 TriWest Healthcare Alliance Awarded Contract to Administer New Community Care Network in Alaska for the Department of Veterans Affairs

 Phoenix, AZ (October 8, 2020) – On Oct.
-1, 2020, the U.S. Department of Veterans Affairs (VA) awarded a contract to TriWest Healthcare Alliance to administer VA's Community Care Network (CCN) in Region 5 which covers the state of Alaska.
+1, 2020, the U.S. Department of Veterans Affairs (VA) announced the selection of TriWest Healthcare Alliance to administer VA's Community Care Network (CCN) in Region 5 which covers the state of Alaska.
 Most recently, TriWest stood up and successfully executed VA’s CCN in Region 4 that includes 13 western states.

 "Our non-profit health plan and university hospital system owners, and 2,200 employees, are privileged to continue to partner with VA in serving the health care needs of Alaska’s Veterans,” said David J. McIntyre, Jr., President and CEO of TriWest Healthcare Alliance.
 “Over the past 7 years, TriWest Healthcare Alliance has been honored to serve at the side of VA, working collaboratively to provide Veterans enrolled in the VA Health Care System with access to community based health care services when VA is unable to provide those services in-house.
 We are privileged to be selected to continue this work at the side of VA in the next generation of community care in Alaska under CCN Region 5!
 We will work collaboratively with the VA Alaska Healthcare System and its VA Medical Centers (VAMC) and Clinics, and engage with Alaska’s Tribal Health Programs, to help ensure a community care network in Alaska that meets the health care demand of local Veterans."